Marmar8001/pdsnd_github/README.md

 Bikeshare Data

 ### Description
-Finding stats about bikeshare data in Chicago, Newyork city and Washington
+Using Python to calculate stats about bikeshare data in Chicago, Newyork city and Washington

 ### Files used
 chicago.csv